maraliwayway/maraliwayway/README.md

 I aspire to continue blending **teaching, outreach, and coding** into a career as a full-stack developer -- empower others while building innovative solutions.

-Happy to connect with you!
-Here is my 💼 [LinkedIn](https://www.linkedin.com/in/maraliwayway/)
+Happy to [connect](https://www.linkedin.com/in/maraliwayway/) with you!